datascience-mobi/04-kmeans/README.md

-# K-Means Custering
+# k-Means Custering

 * Supervisor: Thorsten Beier ([thorsten.beier@embl.de](mailto:thorsten.beier@embl.de))
 * Tutor: Alexander Mattausch ([a.mattausch@stud.uni-heidelberg.de](a.mattausch@stud.uni-heidelberg.de))

-The KMeans algorithm is one of the most popular clustering algorithms.
+The k-means algorithm is one of the most popular clustering algorithms.
 It is an important building block for bioinformatics and image analysis.
-While the  K-Means algorithm is fast enough for small to medium sized datasets, the runtime becomes a problem for large datasets.
+While the  k-means algorithm is fast enough for small to medium sized datasets, the runtime becomes a problem for large datasets.
-In this project you will implement a scalable alternative to the classical K-Means algorithm, namely the Mini Batch K-Means algorithm.
+In this project you will implement a scalable alternative to the classical k-means algorithm, namely the **Mini Batch k-means algorithm**.

-## K-Means
+## k-means
-The KMeans algorithm clusters data by trying to separate samples in n groups of equal variance, minimizing a criterion known as the inertia or within-cluster sum-of-squares.
+The k-means algorithm clusters data by trying to separate samples in *n* groups of equal variance, minimizing a criterion known as the inertia or within-cluster sum-of-squares.
 This algorithm requires the number of clusters to be specified.
 It scales well to large number of samples and has been used across a large range of application areas in many different fields.

-The k-means algorithm divides a set of $N$ samples $X$ into $K$ disjoint clusters $C$, each described by the mean $\mu_j$ of the samples in the cluster.
-The means are commonly called the cluster “centroids”; note that they are not, in general, points from $X$
-, although they live in the same space.
-The K-means algorithm aims to choose centroids that minimise the inertia, or within-cluster sum of squared criterion:
+The k-means algorithm divides a set of *N* samples *X* into *K* disjoint clusters *C*, each described by the mean $\mu_j$ of the samples in the cluster.
+The means are commonly called the cluster “centroids”; note that they are not, in general, points from *X*, although they live in the same space.
+The k-means algorithm aims to choose centroids that minimise the inertia, or within-cluster sum of squared criterion:

 $\sum_{i=0}^{n}\min_{\mu_j \in C}(||x_i - \mu_j||^2)$